czimmerman19/RProjects/NBAMoneyBall/README.md

-For this project, one of two final projects required to obtain my Data Science Professional Certification from Harvard EDX, I developed and evaluated stastical models for identifying "Moneyball" NBA players--profesisonal basketball players who based on their salary relative to their skills are undervalued.
+For this project, one of two final projects required to obtain my Data Science Professional Certification from Harvard EDX, I developed and evaluated stastical models for identifying "Moneyball" NBA players--professional basketball players who based on their salary relative to their skills are undervalued.

 The final model made very good selections and output rankings for all players, including Moneyball players, that closely matched their rankings based on Player Efficiency Rating, a commonly used statistic to assess a player's overall skill and value.